msieurtoph/any-packages/README.md

 * `--cache / --no-cache` : use cache (if present) or not. _Default: `--cache / true`_
 * `--force / --no-force` : force download or not, even if the package is already present in cache. _Default: `--no-force / false`_
 * `--pkg / --no-pkg` : use the package.json configuration or not.
 Useless in package.json usage, but usefull in scripting mode or in command-line.
-If `false`, the `any-packages` property of the package.json is ignored and the only the passed arguments will be used. _Default: `--pkg / true`_
+If `false`, the `any-packages` property of the package.json is ignored and only the passed arguments will be used. _Default: `--pkg / true`_
 * `--test / --no-test` : download and write to disk or not.
 If `true`, it by-pass the real download phase, processing only outputs. _Default: `--no-test / false`_

 In scripting mode: